Play! Pokémon Pokémon Go Tournaments Guide – 2023

 In order to participate, players must have a Pokémon Trainer Club account; be in good standing with the Play!
 Pokémon program; and comply with current COVID-19 requirements for large Pokémon events.

-See the official Play!
-Pokémon Tournament Handbook and Rules here.
+See the official Pokémon GO Tournament Handbook here.

 North American Pokémon GO Tournaments